anna-taway/streams/README.md

 #### Gapi library

-Use a Google Authentication Component
+Use a Google Authentication Component.
 Make sure the libraries gapi get called any time the user clicks on 'Sign-In' button.

 How to interact with gapi library ?
 We are using getAuthInstance which returns the GoogleAuth object, that has different functions assigned to it that allow us to figure out if the user is signed in thanks to event listener.